Steve Cobby: Film and advertising

 As Fila Brazillia (with David McSherry) his music has been used in films, including Riding Giants directed by Stacy Peralta – and adverts, including for Nokia.
 As J*S*T*A*R*S (with Sim Lister) his music has been used for adverts including for Fiat and the John Lewis Partnership.

 In 2013, Cobby provided the soundtrack for the Hull 'UK City of Culture 2017' bid film – This City Belongs to Everyone, produced by Nova Studios.
 On 20 November that year, Kingston upon Hull, was announced as the winning.

 Solo

 Cobby releases mainly work under the pseudonyms The Solid Doctor and J J Fuchs.
-In March 2014, Cobby released his first solo album for 17 years entitled Saudade on his own imprint Déclassé.
-He then released under his name Revolutions soundtrack (2015), Everliving (2015), Hemidemisemiquaver (2017), and Sweet Jesus (2019).
-Sweet Jesus is released digitally on May the 17h, without any marketing or promotion whatsoever, as a Bandcamp exclusive.
+In March 2014, Cobby released his first solo album in 17 years entitled Saudade on his own imprint Déclassé.
+He went on to release Revolutions soundtrack (2015), Everliving (2015), Hemidemisemiquaver (2017), and Sweet Jesus (2019) under his name.
+Sweet Jesus was released digitally on May 17, without any marketing or promotion whatsoever, as a Bandcamp exclusive.